Humengge/Hand-gesture-method-based-on-hand-key-point-and-nails-detection/README.md

         make qt5py3
         python labelImg.py

 Then you can mark your own nail database and save the marked xml file into 'Annotations' folder.
 'ImageSets' foldee saves the file names of test set, training set and validation set.
-You also need to download the VGG model.
 Then use the SSD model to train the dataset.

         python SSD-Tensorflow-master/train_ssd_network.py